BombShellReaper/Palworld-Linux-Server/README.md

     # Log file
-    LOGFILE="/path/to/your/logfile.txt"  # Update with your log file path DIRPATH="/path/to/your/server" # Update with the directory containing PalServer.sh
+    LOGFILE="/path/to/your/logfile.txt"  # Update with your log file path DIRPATH="/path/to/your/server" # Update with the directory containing "*name.sh*"

     # Create the log directory if it doesn't exist
     LOGDIR=$(dirname "$LOGFILE")